David Beckham: Salford City

-In January 2019 it was announced that Beckham was set to join his Class of '92 teammates as part owner of English non-league club Salford City, taking 10% of the club previously held by Peter Lim, with the deal being subject to Football Association approval.
+In January 2019, it was announced that Beckham was set to join his Class of '92 teammates as part owner of English non-league club Salford City, taking 10% of the club previously held by Peter Lim, with the deal being subject to Football Association approval.
 On 31 January, the club announced that the FA had approved him to become a director of the club.

 Personal life

 In 1997, Beckham started dating Victoria Adams after she attended a Manchester United match.
-She was famously known as "Posh Spice" of the pop music group Spice Girls, one of the world's top pop groups at the time, and his team was also enjoying a great run of success.
-Therefore, their relationship instantly attracted a great deal of media attention.
+She was famously known as "Posh Spice" of the pop music group Spice Girls, one of Britain's top pop groups at the time, and his team was also enjoying a great run of success.
+Their relationship instantly attracted a great deal of media attention.
 The couple were dubbed "Posh and Becks" by the media.
 He proposed to her on 24 January 1998 in a restaurant in Cheshunt, England.
-Their first child was born fourteen months later.

-On 4 July 1999, they married at Luttrellstown Castle in Ireland.
+On 4 July 1999, they were married by the Bishop of Cork, Paul Colton, at Luttrellstown Castle in Ireland.
 Beckham's teammate Gary Neville was the best man, and the couple's four-month-old son, Brooklyn, was the ring bearer.
 The media were kept away from the ceremony, as the Beckhams had an exclusive deal with OK!
-Magazine, but newspapers were still able to obtain photographs showing them sitting on golden thrones.
+Magazine, but newspapers were able to obtain photographs of them sitting on golden thrones.
 437 staff were employed for the wedding reception, which was estimated to have cost £500,000.

-David and Victoria Beckham have four children: sons Brooklyn Joseph (born 4 March 1999 at Portland Hospital, London), Romeo James (born 1 September 2002 at Portland Hospital, London), Cruz David (born 20 February 2005 at Ruber International Hospital, Madrid), and daughter Harper Seven (born 10 July 2011 at Cedars-Sinai Medical Center, Los Angeles).
-Elton John is godfather to Brooklyn and Romeo Beckham; their godmother is Elizabeth Hurley.
-Harper and Cruz were baptized Catholic at Holy Trinity, Chipping Norton; among their godparents were Eva Longoria and Marc Anthony.
+David and Victoria have four children: sons Brooklyn Joseph (born 4 March 1999 in London), Romeo James (born 1 September 2002 in London), Cruz David (born 20 February 2005 in Madrid), and daughter Harper Seven (born 10 July 2011 in Los Angeles).
+Elton John and David Furnish are reportedly the godparents to Brooklyn and Romeo Beckham; their godmother is Elizabeth Hurley.
+Cruz and Harper were baptized Catholic at Holy Trinity, Chipping Norton; among their godparents were Eva Longoria and Marc Anthony.